-- Over the last two Canada-Community agreements (1994-2004), best practices across the country have shown that a community-based process of resource allocation become a great strength for community cohesion.
-In Ontario, the community sector has refined its mechanism to determine strategic priorities, as well as the means to be used to determine and facilitate the distribution of funds. - The community sector and Canadian Heritage recognize the importance of the continuum between priority setting and funding allocation.
-The objective for this cycle is to further fine-tune the mechanisms leading to funding allocation decisions within the community sector. - All funding allocation procedures will be subjected to the requirements of Treasury Board policies.
+- Over the last two Canada-Community agreements (1994-2004), best practices across the country have shown that a community-based process of resource allocation can become a great strength for community cohesion.
+In Prince Edward Island, the Acadian and Francophone community sector has refined its mechanism leading to choices on strategic priorities; it has also gained some experience in defining the means to be used to determine and facilitate the distribution of the budget envelope. - The Acadian and Francophone community sector and Canadian Heritage recognize the importance of the continuum between priority setting and funding allocation.
+The objective for this cycle is to fine-tune the community-based mechanisms leading to funding allocation decisions. - All funding allocation procedures will be subjected to the requirements of Treasury Board policies.